DON’T MISS

 According to the latest Working Conditions Barometer, stress around jobs in Switzerland grew significantly last year, with 43 percent of workers now reporting that they are “regularly stressed” when at work.
 Chief among workers’ concerns was a fear that their workload would increase to unsustainable levels.

 In terms of working culture, two in three workers admitted to doing their jobs outside of working hours.
-The high workload, coupled with less free time, means 650.000 employees in Switzerland are looking to change jobs - around 12 percent of the working population.
+The high workload, coupled with less free time, means 650.000 employees in Switzerland are getting their CVs and interview skills in order and looking to change jobs - around 12 percent of the working population.

 Swiss unions call for more compassionate working environment